khaled-sec/Home-SOC-Environment/README.md

 # Home SOC Environment (Self-Built)

-A self-designed SOC lab to demonstrate hands-on infrastructure and detection engineering skills — built and documented independently, separate from guided lab exercises.
+A self-designed SOC lab to demonstrate hands-on infrastructure and detection engineering skills — built and documented.

 **Status:** Core environment built and validated — from network setup, through AD DS and SIEM deployment, to attack simulation with working Splunk detections and alerts.
 Evolving project — more components (e.g. pfSense) will be added over time.